DavidHarrison/AP-Comp-Gov-Notes/Iran/Early History.md

         -   embassy had already been taken over a few weeks earlier, which ended when Khomeini demanded that they leave

-    1.  when Bazargan tries to persuaded Khomeini to release the hostages, he is rebuffed, exposed as powerless, Bazargan resigns
+    1. When Bazargan tries to persuaded Khomeini to release the hostages, he is rebuffed, exposed as powerless, Bazargan resigns
         -   much international pressure to free the hostages